 The Company leverages KKR's extensive, and mostly cloud-based, technology infrastructure.
 For its core data management and reporting tool for special servicing, K-Star uses RealINSIGHT® (RI), which is a well-recognized application geared to CMBS requirements.
-Through KKR's resources and platform, K-Star has sound practices for data backup, security, and associated testing.
+Through KKR's resources and platform, KStar has sound practices for data backup, security, and associated testing.

-- K-Star's well-detailed CMBS-centric policies denote a controlled and proactive approach for all core functions and processes such as loan transfers, foreclosure management, asset analytics, resolution approvals, investor reporting, portfolio surveillance, borrower consent requests, and vendor management.
-During 2023, the Company also implemented more detailed, desktop-level procedures.
-Additionally, K-Star has abstracted its PSAs and loaded all of the essential data points and corresponding reporting dates into RI. - K-Star's compliance team oversees a multifaceted audit and quality control regimen that currently consists of monthly process reviews, self-administered quarterly audits, and annual Regulation AB examinations (its recently issued first Regulation AB attestation had no exceptions).
-Additionally, K-Star has completed a System and Organizational Controls (SOC 1) readiness assessment and expects its first annual SOC 1 Type II examination to conclude in May 2025.
-KKR's internal audit department also is conducting a review of K-Star, which began in March 2024. - For REO properties, K-Star plans to engage respective accounting firms to conduct quarterly property manager audits and periodic cash compliance assessments. - The Company has a well-structured training function and is developing the curriculum to launch an analyst training program this year as well.
+- K-Star's well-detailed CMBS-centric policies denote a controlled and proactive approach for all core functions, including loan transfers, asset analytics and resolution approvals, investor reporting, portfolio surveillance, borrower consent requests, and vendor management. - K-Star's compliance team oversees a multifaceted audit and compliance regimen that consists of monthly process reviews, self-administered quarterly audits, annual Regulation AB examinations, System and Organizational Controls (SOC) examinations, and biennial KKR-led audits.
+In early 2024, KStar completed a SOC 1 Type I (readiness assessment).
+Morningstar DBRS awaits the results of the SOC 1 Type II examination, which the Company expects to commence in May 2025.
+KKR's internal audit department's first review of K-Star in 2024 contained only a few moderate-rated findings, mostly related to KKR's process documentation requirements, which have all been resolved. - Using external accounting firms, K-Star plans to conduct quarterly property manager audits for active real estate owned (REO) properties (the first one to begin in Q2 2025) and cash compliance assessments of sold REO properties. - The Company's well-structured training function encompasses a summer internship program and a recently added two-year analyst training program for undergraduate and postgraduate students.